Fringe Box

 It is anticipated that the electricity generated annually by the solar panels will be 37,498 kWh or about 2.7 per cent of what the centre uses – although it would still be enough to reduce the council’s carbon footprint by about 9.7 tonnes a year.

-Hope is not lost for those wishing to see greater roll out of the panels as the council has said that, should key milestones and performance targets be hit, “the intention is that further role out of solar carports across other Mole Valley District Council carparks including Pippbrook Offices and Reigate Road will be implemented”.
+Hope is not lost for those wishing to see greater role out of the panels as the council has said that, should key milestones and performance targets be hit, “the intention is that further role out of solar carports across other Mole Valley District Council carparks including Pippbrook Offices and Reigate Road will be implemented”.

 Cabinet Member Councillor Claire Malcomson said: “It’s taken four years to get this far.

-“I’m disappointed and very excited about this because at long last we’re going to be doing it.
-I would love it to be far more expansive but it is only a pilot therefore hopefully it’s going to open some really good doors for us.”
+“I’m disappointed and very excited about this because at long last we’re going to be doing it, I would love it to be far more expansive but it is only a pilot therefore hopefully it’s going to open some really good doors for us.”

 The £175,000 project is expected to take about 16 years to cover its costs and the levels of energy produced too low to require battery storage units.